-Avian Influenza and Biosecurity Checklist for Bird Keepers - further advice and information to help minimise the risk of Avian Influenza and a range of other diseases.
+Visit the avian influenza webpage for further advice and information to help minimise the risk of avian influenza and a range of other diseases.

 Salmonella Enteritidis (SE)

-Detection of Salmonella Enteritidis in Tasmanian poultry may result in flock de-population under the Biosecurity Act 2019.
+Salmonella Enteritidis in Tasmanian poultry may result in flock de-population under the

 Biosecurity guidelines to reduce the risk of Salmonella to your poultry